 The benefits for developers is plain – timber building blocks can be designed in infinite detail on drawing boards and delivered to site ready made.

-Fire resistance is reliant on the mass and thickness of the timber pieces and the addition of fire rated plasterboard adds a protective insulation layer.
+Fire resistance is reliant on the mass and thickness of the timber pieces.
+Fire rated plasterboard adds a protective insulation layer.

 Sounds fantastic right?!?